fang-frank2020/Holidays/README.md

 # Holidays
-gives a quick description of holidays in varying countries
+gives a quick description and related image of holidays in a specific country
 ### subtitle here